megantti/rtorrent-rpc/README.md

     forM_ largeFiles $ \(torrent :*: _ :*: fPath :*: _) ->
         putStrLn $ "\t" ++ torrent ++ ": " ++ fPath

-    -- There is instance (Command a, Command b) => Command (a :*: b) -- The return value for the command a is Ret a, which is an associated type -- in the Command type class.
+    -- There is instance (Command cmdA, Command cmdB) => Command (cmdA :*: cmdB) -- The return value for the command cmdA is Ret cmdA, which is an associated type -- in the Command type class.
-    -- The return value for the command a :*: b is Ret a :*: Ret b.
+    -- The return value for the command cmdA :*: cmdB is Ret cmdA :*: Ret cmdB.

     let cmd :: String :*: FileId :*: String :*: Int
                 -> FileAction FilePriority :*: FileAction Int